 This Mevlevi Sema Ceremony is such an important cultural heritage for both Turkey and the world that it is listed on UNESCO’s Intangible Cultural Heritage List››

 Held in the spectacular setting of Saruhan, a 13th century Seljuk Caravanserai (motel for camel trains), this Semâ (Whirling Ceremony) is the inspiration of Mevlânâ Celâleddin–i RumÎ (1207 – 1273) as well as being part of Turkish custom, history, beliefs and culture.

-In season, there is a performance at 9pm every night, and sometimes an "overflow" performance a 6pm.
+In season, there is usually a performance at 6pm every night, and sometimes an "overflow" performance at 9pm.
 Out of season performances are subject to demand, but definitely worth asking for.

-The performance lasts for an hour, and at the end of the 9pm performance there is a light show of scenes from Cappadocian history and culture shown against one of the walls of the Caravanserai.
+The performance lasts for an hour, and at the end of the performance, if it is dark, there may be a light show of scenes from Cappadocian history and culture displayed against one of the walls of the Caravanserai.